harvard-edtech/caccl/README.md

 #### Configuring CACCL

-To change the default canvasHost, edit the value in `/config/canvasDefaults.js`.
+To change the default canvasHost in your dev environment, edit the value in `config/devEnvironment.js`.
+To change this in your production environment, see the section on [deploying your app](#deploying-your-app-1).

 To customize other aspects of how CACCl functions on the server, edit the configuration options being passed into `initCACCL(...)` in `index.js`: